Validated by IPV6-test.com, Tunnelix.com is now IPV6 ready. Woohoo.. I now have the IPv6 validation button 🙂 Can you spot it?

 Why you might need to start moving towards IPv6 ?

-Loganaden Velvindron of hackers.mu recently shed some light in his Medium blog after attending the National Innovation Framework in Mauritius "The other issue that I think is strongly lacking are the remaining IPv4 resources left in our region to be able to make Internet of things a reality.
+Loganaden Velvindron of cyberstorm.mu recently shed some light in his Medium blog after attending the National Innovation Framework in Mauritius "The other issue that I think is strongly lacking are the remaining IPv4 resources left in our region to be able to make Internet of things a reality.
 There are currently 26.4 million of IPv4 addresses left, and it keeps shrinking at a frightening rate."
 The world is running out of IPv4 addresses.
 I think we need to move on quickly on the IPv6 world because of Internet of Things (IoT) will depend on IPv6.

 What is an IPv6?
 What are the parts of an IPv6 ?